Ufuk Akcigit

-Life
+Early life and education

 Ufuk Akcigit was born to Turkish parents in Germany.
 He lived in Germany until he was four years old and his parents relocated to their hometown of Bursa.

 He was interested in Mathematics and Economics from an early age and completed middle and high school at Ankara Anatolian High School.
-In 2003, he obtained his bachelor's degree in economics from Koç University after which, he pursued his doctoral studies at the Massachusetts Institute of Technology (MIT).
+In 2003, he obtained his bachelor's degree in economics from Koç University after which, he pursued his doctoral studies at the economics department of Massachusetts Institute of Technology (MIT).
 He earned a Ph.D. degree in 2009 with his dissertation: Essays on growth and innovation policies.

 His thesis adviser was Daron Acemoğlu, with whom he has since collaborated.

 Academic career

 After his doctoral studies, Akcigit began working as an assistant professor at the University of Pennsylvania.
 In 2015, he joined the University of Chicago as an assistant professor, was promoted to associate professor in 2018 and then to a full Professor in 2019.
-In 2020 he was named the Arnold C. Harberger Professor in Economics and the College.
+In 2020 he was named the Arnold C. Harberger Professor in Economics and the college.

 As part of his work at the University of Chicago, Akcigit founded the Akcigit Research Team (ART).
 This research group runs as a lab, using large-scale firm and individual level micro datasets to uncover how talent allocation, human capital, industrial policies, competitive landscape, academia, and institutions influence economic growth through innovation and ideas.^{[6]} As winner of the Max Planck-Humboldt Research Award, Akcigit also manages a dedicated research team in Germany that focuses on the Economic Gap between East and West Germany.

 Akcigit's research has been acknowledged with a number of roles and awards.
 In 2016 he was named Distinguished Research Fellow by Koç University.
 In 2021, Akcigit was named Econometric Society Fellow and John Simon Guggenheim Fellow.
 In 2022, he received the Global Economy Prize in Economics from the Kiel Institute in Germany and the Sakıp Sabancı International Research Award.
+In 2025, Akcikit was awarded the prestigious Rahmi M. Koç Medal of Science for his pioneering contributions to the field of economics, particularly for his theoretical and empirical research on innovation, productivity, entrepreneurship, income distribution and social mobility.

 Akcigit currently holds Research Associate positions at the National Bureau of Economic Research, Center for Economic Policy Research, Brookings Institution, Halle Institute, Rimini Centre for Economic Analysis, and CESifo.